xcube-dev/xcube-viewer/docs/features.md

 			<td><b>Functionality</b></td>
 			<td>
-				Click the buttons to move to the first/last time step in the dataset and displays the corresponding data on the map.
+				Click the buttons to move to the first/last time step in the dataset and display the corresponding data on the map.
 			</td>
 		</tr>
 		<tr>